robbert-vdh/yabridge/README.md

 - REAPER 6.09
 - Renoise 3.2.1

-At the moment there is a regression in **Wine 5.7** that breaks application startup behavior, so you'll have to temporarily downgrade to an earlier version of Wine if you're got Wine 5.7 installed.
 Please let me know if there are any issues with other VST hosts.

 ## Usage